Aspen’s sister ski company will soon reveal name, pass products

 "There's no plans to decommission the Mountain Collective," said Christian Knapp, chief marketing officer for Aspen Skiing Co. and a creator of the pass.
 He said it has been particularly popular with urban millenials.

-Perry said two of the new ski company's resorts, Squaw Valley and Alpine Meadows, are members of the Mountain Collective and will continue to participate.
+Perry said two of the new ski company's resorts, Squaw Valley/Alpine Meadows and Mammoth, are members of the Mountain Collective and will continue to participate.

 Whatever pass the new company offers will be able to "work alongside" the Mountain Collective, he said.